Extremadura, Spain: Savoring the Tastes

-Located in the historic centre of Caceres, Atrio Restaurant Hotel is an island of modern elegance.
+Located in the historic center of Caceres, Atrio Restaurant Hotel is an island of modern elegance.
 The architecture of the hotel interior is spectacular.

 No less so is the wine cellar, one of the most extensive in Spain.
 I had the tasting menu for lunch at the two-star Michelin restaurant headed by chef Toño Pérez.

 A 12-course meal of small plate flavor bombs conceived by Chef Perez; his food is an adventure that always references his roots in Extremadura.

 Carrot with sea anemone and fennel, taro potsticker with tomato and cumin, Bloody Mary frozen tomato and green onion ice-cream, marinated shrimp, oyster grilled with white vermouth, grouper ceviche with passion fruit, hake with almonds cauliflower and turnip emulsion, crawfish soup, tuna with sweet potato and Iberian pig jowl and sirloin roasted in a crisp herbal coating.
 So good.